MoshiulRabbi/stureg/README.md

 >can take 30sec to open the site (the server) for the first time, as im using azure free tier :no_mouth:

-clone the repo, install requirements.txt, (No migration as data stored in json) and run "python manage.py runserver" and it'll up ( localhost )
+git clone, install requirements.txt, (No migration as data stored in json) and run "python manage.py runserver" and it'll up ( localhost )